liserman/handcodeR/README.md

 annotate text data by hand.
-Often times when we work with text data, we rely on hand coded annotations of texts either as unit of analysis in itself, or as training and test samples for supervised machine learning tools to classify text data. handcodeR offers a shiny app that can be run within R to annotate individual texts one by one in up to three different variables.
+Often times when we work with text data, we rely on hand coded annotations of texts either as unit of analysis in itself, or as training and test samples for supervised machine learning tools to classify text data. handcodeR offers a Shiny-App that can be run within R to annotate individual texts one by one in up to three different variables.
 To do so, the package uses the function `handcode()`:

-- `handcode()` opens a shiny app which allows for hand-coding strings of text into pre-defined categories.
+- `handcode()` opens a Shiny-App which allows for hand-coding strings of text into pre-defined categories.
 You can code between one and three variables at a time.
-It returns a dataframe with your coded annotations.
+It returns a data frame with your coded annotations.

 I present a short step-by-step guide as well as the functions in more